SalesforceFoundation/OutboundFundsModuleSite/stories/dev/README.md

 #### Funding Programs

+The following are unpackaged configuration of the org to easily develop the unauthenticated/site guest user experience.

 -   Adds `PubliclyAccessible__c` checkbox that grants sharing access to the Funding Program record via Sharing Rules.
 -   Updated search layouts so `PubliclyAccessible__c` is shown on the **Recently Viewed** List View.
 -   Adds `PubliclyAccessible__c` to the `outfunds__Funding_Program__c.outfunds__Funding Program Layout` Layout so internal users can see access this field.